MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-configuration.md

     - apiVersion
     - correlationId
 1. Select **Next**, then **Create**, which registers the custom authentication extension and the associated application registration.
-1. Note the **App ID** under **API Authentication**.
-You'll need it if you're [setting environment variables](./DRAFT-custom-extension-tokenissuancestart-setup.md#set-up-environment-variables-for-your-azure-function-optional) in your Azure Function app.
+1. Note the **App ID** under **API Authentication**, which is needed for [setting environment variables](./DRAFT-custom-extension-tokenissuancestart-setup.md#set-up-environment-variables-for-your-azure-function-optional) in your Azure Function app.

 # [Microsoft Graph](#tab/microsoft-graph)